CSSS/wall_e/README.md

 For access to the jenkins, notify someone on the following list:
 * Winfield Chen (CSSS VP) - csss-vp@sfu.ca

-Follow steps outlined in the [README for machine setup](files_for_machine_setup) steps to prepare the host machine to support CI/CD
+Follow steps outlined in the [README for machine setup](files_for_machine_setup) steps to prepare the host machine to support CI/CD.

-Follow these steps to run the bot and do development on your local machine.
+Follow the steps below [Part 1] to run the bot and do development on your local machine.

 ### Part 1: Creating Bot and Attaching it to Development Server